UnscriptedVN/fira/docs/index.md

 ### Dependencies

-Fira is both a Python 2 and Python 3 package and relies on the TOML Python package, and occasionally Ren'Py's modules, when available.
+Fira is both a Python 2 and Python 3 package and relies on the TOML Python package.
 These dependencies will be installed with the package, either from source or from PyPI.

 ### Quick Start: Install on PyPI